 - According to Project R&R sources, Wenka was used in alcohol and oral contraceptive studies and is still being used in aging and cognition studies.
 Her lab records are privately held so it is difficult to uncover all the research she may have been involved in.

-- Wenka turned 58 on May 21, 2012.
-She reportedly lives at Yerkes Main Center with outdoor access to a small concrete area.
+- Wenka turns 61 on May 21, 2015.
+According to information obtained in 2012, she reportedly lives at Yerkes Main Center with outdoor access to a small concrete area.

 The period following Dr. Yerkes’ retirement in 1942, as director of the Yale Laboratories of Primate Biology, was a grim one for the chimpanzees at the Orange Park lab—especially for several elders including Wenka.